 Photo of Jeeta Nayak

-Principal Associate in the General Corporate practice at the Mumbai office of Cyril Amarchand Mangaldas, Jeeta specialises in mergers & acquisitions, private equity investments and exits.
-She has advised on various transactions acting for private equity players, leading Indian and multinational corporations across various industry lines including Pharmaceuticals, Insurance, Food and Food Supplements, Healthcare, Automotives, Energy and FMCG.
-Jeeta also holds a MBA from Indian School of Business.
-She can be reached at jeeta.nayak@cyrilshroff.com
+Partner in the General Corporate Practice at the Mumbai office of Cyril Amarchand Mangaldas.
+Jeeta specialises in public M&A and Private Equity transactions and has advised on various domestic as well as cross border transactions across industry lines including Healthcare, Infrastructure, Construction Development, Financial Services, Pharmaceuticals, Insurance, FMCG, Logistics and Energy.
+She can be reached at jeeta.nayak@cyrilshroff.com.

 Contract Enforcement Laws